 Why choose us for oral cancer care?

-Oral cancer is a group of cancer that form on surfaces inside your mouth.
+Oral cancers form on surfaces inside your mouth.
 These cancers can affect important ways that you interact with your world, including how you eat, swallow, speak and breathe.
 Head and neck cancer experts at Mays Cancer Center, home to UT Health San Antonio MD Anderson Cancer Center, are here for you.

 We are one of the few centers in South Texas with a highly skilled team of oral cancer specialists.
 Our team of head and neck cancer experts includes head and neck surgeons, dentists, speech therapists and reconstructive surgeons.
 We use a whole-person approach, so you receive appropriate therapies during each phase of treatment.

 Oral cancer is one of many complex forms of head and neck cancer we treat.
-Read more about our head and neck cancer program.
+Read more about ou head and neck cancer program.

 What you need to know about oral cancer?